maholli/getparts/README.md

 # Barcode scanner

-Scan component bags (Digikey, Mouser, and LCSC) and return product information.
+Scan electrical component bags (Digikey, Mouser, and LCSC) and return product information.
 Uses Python3.
-Works for 2D data matrix QR codes and 1D barcodes.
+Works for 2D DataMatrix,  QR, and 1D barcodes.

 - ![barcode_api.py](/barcode_api.py) handles all the API calls and refresh tokens (when necessary).
 - ![barcode_scan.py](/barcode_scan.py) is an example using a webcam.
 There are lots of debug messages to help others troubleshoot their own scripts.